peterkuma/comble-mip-icon-les/README.md

-As of 23 Sep 2025, there is an ongoing discussion with [Gaurav Dogra](mailto:gaurav.dogra@ipsl.fr) and [Tomi Raatikainen](Tomi.Raatikainen@fmi.fi) about collaboration regarding SIP simulations for COMBLE MIP.
+As of 23 Sep 2025, there is an ongoing discussion with [Gaurav Dogra](mailto:gaurav.dogra@ipsl.fr) and [Tomi Raatikainen](mailto:Tomi.Raatikainen@fmi.fi) about collaboration regarding SIP simulations for COMBLE MIP.
 They should be using their respective models for the simulation.